akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

 ### Event Sourcing

-Event sourcing (and sharding) is what makes large websites scale to billions of users, and the idea is quite simple: when a component (think actor) processes a command it will generate a list of events representing the effect of the command.
+Event Sourcing (and sharding) is what makes large websites scale to billions of users, and the idea is quite simple: when a component (think actor) processes a command it will generate a list of events representing the effect of the command.
 These events are stored in addition to being applied to the